 Most people should have a will.
 Wills can distribute your property, name an executor, name guardians for children, forgive debts and more.
 Having a will also means that you, rather than your state’s laws, decide who gets your property when you die.
 In most cases, wills are typewritten legal documents that are signed and witnessed, but some states do recognize other types of wills.

 A Will Prevents Intestate Succession

-When you die without a will, state laws known as "intestate succession laws” will decide which family members will inherit your estate and in what proportion.
-In most states, your spouse and children take priority under intestate succession.
+When you die without a will or other estate plan, state laws known as "intestate succession laws" decide which family members will inherit your estate and in what proportion.
+In most states, your spouse, children, or parents take priority under intestate succession.

-A Will May Eliminate Family Conflict
+A Will May Reduce Family Conflict

 A Trusts and Estates Lawyer Can Help

 You don’t need a lawyer to make a will, and there are plenty of good self-help products that can help you do it yourself.
 But if you have a complicated situation, don’t want the hassle of figuring out how to do it on your own, or just like the peace of mind that comes with hiring a professional, then find an experienced estate planning attorney to help you.

 - Do I have to leave anything to my spouse?